-The council classifies the leases it holds, both as a lessee and lessor, as either operating or finance leases.
-Under International Financial Reporting Standards, the council is deemed to control assets that fall within contractual and other arrangements which involve the provision of a service using specific assets and which therefore are considered to contain a lease.
-The appropriate accounting policy for each lease has been applied to these arrangements (where they have been identified) and as a result, additional assets are recognised as Property, Plant and Equipment in the council's Balance Sheet.
+Under IFRS 16, the council recognises all leases on the balance sheet, except for short-term leases and leases of low-value assets.
+As a lessee, the council records a right-of-use asset and a lease liability for each lease.
+The council is deemed to control assets that fall within contractual and other arrangements involving the provision of a service using specific assets, which are considered to contain a lease.
+The appropriate accounting policy for each lease has been applied to these arrangements, resulting in no additional right-of-use assets recognised within the council's Balance Sheet.